larrynorcrossva/pie-local-development/README.md

    `./run staff`

-7. Stand up necessary applications
+7. Stand up vaos-vista container:

-   `./run var`

-   `./run sm`
+   `./run vista`

-   `./run vats` [if testing/developing VATS or modifying config]
+8. Wait for the vaos-vista container to come up and show a healthy status (this may take two or three minutes)

 8. Stand up VIA services:

    `./run via`

-9. Stand up vaos-vista container:
+9. Stand up necessary applications (use optional --dev argument to run the dev images)

+   `./run [--dev] var`

-   `./run vista`
+   `./run [--dev] sm`

+   `./run [--dev] vats` [if testing/developing VATS or modifying config]

 ### Stopping containers ###
 To stop containers, run the stop script, adding additional parameters where necessary.
 Note that running ./stop.sh